wonjae-lee-2/scripts/README.md

    * "Jupyter" from Microsoft
    * "Kubernetes" from Microsoft
    * "Python" from Microsoft
-   * "Remote-Containers" from Microsoft
-   * "Remote-SSH" from Microsoft
+   * "Remote Development" from Microsoft
    * "rust-analyzer" from The Rust Programming Language

 2. Connect to the virtual machine and install the extensions.